onorinbejasus/tasksystem-server/README.md

 that they do everything through git.
 Here are the steps for deploying the application server on Heroku:

 1. Sign up with heroku
 2. Install the Herkoku CLI tools
 3. Create a new app.
 Run `heroku create` in the source code directory
 4. Log into the web interface.
 You should see your newly created app there.
     Click on it to go to the settings.
 5. Click on "configure add-ons"
 6. Create a postgres database add-on.
 The free tier is fine.
 7. Create a redis database add-on (needed for websockets).
 The free tier is also fine.
-8. Go into "Settings", click on "show config vars", and add a SECRET_KEY variable.
+8. Run `heroku config:set SECRET_KEY=<something>` where <something> is a
+    random string.
+9. Run `heroku config:set DISABLE_COLLECTSTATIC=1`
-8. Run `git push heroku master` which will push your code to heroku, migrate the database, and start the server.
+10. Run `git push heroku master` which will push your code to heroku, migrate the database, and start the server.
-9. Run `heroku config:set LOCK_TASKS=false` this will ensure that tasks are not locked so SVs can select them.
+11. Run `heroku config:set LOCK_TASKS=false` this will ensure that tasks are not locked so SVs can select them.

 You can check if the application is running by trying to access the root URL of the server.
 This should give you a message that the server is running.